 When: June 21st

-Spargelzeit (white asparagus season) is a serious obsession in Germany.
+Spargelzeit (white asparagus season) is an obsession in Germany.
 The "King of Vegetables" appears on every menu, grocery store and German's palate.
 For true devotees, buying it in the stores is not enough.
 Spargel-lovers must go to the source.

-Note that the price of the vegetable goes down as the market is slowly flooded until the last official harvest day for German asparagus, St. John's Day on June 24th.
+Note that the price goes down as the market is slowly flooded until the last official harvest day for German asparagus, St. John's Day on June 24th.

 When: March - June 24

-Elbhangfest takes place along the Elbe with three main stages are in Loschwitz, Wachwitz and Pillnitz.
-Over 200 events take place in a seven kilometer stretch with local crafts, guided tours and - of course - food and drink.
+Elbhangfest takes place along the Elbe with three main stages in the villages of Loschwitz, Wachwitz and Pillnitz.
+Over 200 events take place in a seven kilometer stretch with local crafts, guided tours and food and drink.
 If you arrive on opening day, attend the parade.